BorenaK/Friendzone/README.md

 # Friendzone
-#PHP Code for the KEele University Assessment
+#PHP Code for the Keele University Assessment